zixuany7791/sep11-freedom-project/tool/learning-log.md

 ---

-10/29/23
+10/29/23 Main Goal: Setup Firebase
+I followed the Net Ninja firebase tutorial to [here](https://www.youtube.com/watch?v=2yNyiW_41H8&list=PL4cUxeGkcC9jERUGvbudErNCeSZHWUVlb&index=4) and I set up a database that are supposed
-* Challenge: not knowing how to testout firebase
+* Challenge: Testing firebase
-* Try to use `npm start` and 'node index.js' and didn't worked, try putting codes in react project that I used when sam is teaching us react and still didn't worked.
+  * I went from using `import()` to using `require()` and still didn't work
+  * William helped me by saying that I am suppose to put `"type": "Module"` inside of the `<script>`
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc